HigherOrderCO/Bend/GUIDE.md

   idx = idx + 1
 ```

-Could be emulated in Bend like this:
+Could be emulated in Bend with a "sequential bend":

 ```python
 bend idx = 0: